sysgain/Iot-ProjectEdison/documents/GettingStarted.md

 ## 7.0 Admin Guide for the Solution

-To configure and validate the Standard and Premium Solution please refer **Admin Guide**.
+To configure and validate the Standard and Premium Solution please refer [Admin Guide](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Admin%20Guide.md).